cms-opendata-workshop/workshop-lesson-kubernetes/_episodes/02-GKE-basics.md

 ```
 and you will get the file created by the job in `/tmp/poddata/test.txt`.

-## Running a CMS open data workflow
+## Run a CMS open data workflow

 If the steps above are successful, we are now ready to run a workflow to process CMS open data.

-Create a workflow file `argo-workflow.yaml`with the following content:
+Create a workflow file `argo-workflow.yaml` with the following content:

 ```yaml
 apiVersion: argoproj.io/v1alpha1